Quantum Groupoids and their Hopf Cyclic Cohomology

 \section{Motivation: Groupoid homology revisited}

-In this section we briefly recall groupoids and their homology and state the main motivation of $\times$-Hopf coalgebras as a quantization of groupoids.
+In this section we briefly recall groupoids and their homology.
+We justify the need of $\times$-Hopf coalgebras as a reasonable, and missed, quantization of groupoids.

 It is known that the Hopf cyclic homology, dual theory, of Hopf algebras generalizes group homology \cite{bm1}.
-To any Hopf algebra equipped with an extra structure such as modular pair in involution, and stable anti Yetter-Drinfeld module in general, one associates a cyclic module \cite{ConMos:HopfCyc}(see also\cite{bm1, HaKhRaSo1,HaKhRaSo2}).
-When the Hopf algebra is the group algebra one observes that the corresponding cyclic module coincides with the cyclic module associated to the group in question \cite{bm1}.
+One associates a cyclic module to any Hopf algebra equipped with an extra structure such as a modular pair in involution, or a stable anti Yetter-Drinfeld module in general, \cite{ConMos:HopfCyc}(see also\cite{bm1, HaKhRaSo1,HaKhRaSo2}).
+When the Hopf algebra is a group algebra one observes that the corresponding cyclic module coincides with the cyclic module associated to the group in question \cite{bm1}.

-We would like to find appropriate Hopf algebraic structure and define its cyclic theory to generalizes groupoids and their cyclic theory.
-One knows that groupoid algebra of a groupoid is $\times$-Hopf algebras.
-However its cyclic complex do not coincide with the cyclic complex of the groupoid generated by the nerve \cite{bs2}.
+We would like to define appropriate Hopf algebraic structure and define its cyclic theory to generalizes groupoids and their cyclic theory.
+One knows that the groupoid algebra of a groupoid is a $\times$-Hopf algebra.
+However its cyclic complex does not coincide with the cyclic complex of the groupoid generated by the nerve \cite{bs2}.